EdgeNet-project/edgenet-legacy-2024/docs/custom_resources.md

 ```

 # Multiprovider

-EdgeNet nodes are not all furnished out of a single data center, or even a small number of data centers, but rather from large numbers of individuals and institutions, who may be users of the system, or simply those wishing to contribute to the system.
-The “node contribution” extensions enable this.

 ## Node Contribution

 When a new node is added to the cluster using a [bootstrap script](https://github.com/EdgeNet-project/node/blob/main/bootstrap.sh), it triggers the activation of a node contribution object.
 This object encompasses vital information regarding the node provider, SSH details, limitations, and user-related data.
 Below is the OpenAPI specification for the node contribution object in yaml format.